spellerberg/quire-rife/content/introduction.md

 type: essay
 ---

 Thomas Rife came to Texas from Mississippi when Texas was a Republic.
-Beginning in 1842 he was actively engaged in the fight against Texas’ enemies whether they were Santa Anna’s Mexicans, Native Americans, Union soldiers or citizens who broke the law.
-As the first “Alamo Keeper” he was charged with protecting the Alamo from vandalism.
+Beginning in 1842 he was actively engaged in the fight against Texas’ enemies whether they were Santa Ana’s Mexicans, Native Americans, Union soldiers or citizens who broke the law.
+As the first “Alamo Keeper,” he was charged with protecting the Alamo from vandalism.

 He was a soldier in the War with Mexico, a Texas Ranger, a Confederate Army scout, a San Antonio policeman and a custodian of the Alamo.
 He was deemed to be brave and fearless in the face of danger and was for many years a Conductor of mail coaches, one of the most dangerous jobs in Texas during the 1850’s.